EVORA-project/evora-ontology/models/docs/Sequence.md

     title: sequence FASTA
     comments:
-    - In FASTA format the line before the nucleotide sequence, called the FASTA definition line, must begin with a carat (">"), followed by a unique SeqID (sequence identifier).
+    - In FASTA format the line before the nucleotide sequence, called the FASTA definition line, must begin with a charater ('>'), followed by a unique SeqID (sequence identifier).
 In case the sequence is made of multiple parts several fasta sequences can be provided
     domain_of:
     - Sequence
     range: string